 | ||20th Annual Sheriff Bill Farmer Golf Tournament|

 The Sumter County Sheriff's Office is accredited by the Commission for Florida Law Enforcement Accreditation, Inc. and recognized by the Commission on Accreditation for Law Enforcement Agencies.
 Click here to read more about it!

-Sumter County has implemented the CodeRED Emergency Notification System - an ultra high-speed telephone communication service for emergency notifications.
+Sumter County, effective October 1st, 2017, will begin utilizing AlertSumter.
+AlertSumter will replace the CodeRED Emergency Notification System.
+AlertSumter will be the new telephone communication service for emergency notifications.
 This system allows us to telephone all or targeted areas of Sumter County in case of an emergency situation that requires immediate action (such as a boil-water notice, missing child or evacuation notices).
 Read more and sign up today!